freakmaxi/videojs-adaptive-source/README.md

 - When you are setting up video source, NEVER EVER skip to set the correct `bitrate` value for your video. the WHOLE CALCULATION depends on that value.
-- If your provide an image suitable to your max bitrate source, the speed test can be done efficiently.
+- If you provide an image suitable to your max bitrate source, the speed test can be done efficiently.

 #### How should be suitable image?